 A long and interesting image caption is the number one way that I’ve found to get people to comment on and like my posts.

 You have to lead with a great picture, but a good picture isn’t enough.
-Everyone’s already doing that!
+Everyone’s already doing that.
 You have to add more value by producing more written content!

+It’s that simple.
 Hashtags give you visibility.
 Instagram users hop around on hashtags like a bored person channel surfs.
 They click from hashtag to hashtag to hashtag, occasionally stopping in to check out an interesting user.

 But which hashtags should you use?

-If you use the bland hashtags like #happy and #selfie, you’ll get some people to notice your post, but it won’t be the right kind of people.
+If you use bland hashtags like #happy and #selfie, you’ll get some people to notice your post, but it won’t be the right kind of people.

 Your goal is to get targeted followers, remember?

-I recommend putting your hashtags in a comment on your own photo.
+Add hashtags in a comment, not in the actual photo – I recommend putting your hashtags in a comment on your own photo.

 Why?
 First, it looks a little bit nicer.
 Your image caption should be clean and nice-looking.
 Hashtags tend to make things look messy.